NiNjA-CodE/feinote/Bash/conventions/conventions.md

 ```

 You can not use `"1|a|A|condition1")` (can not put regular expression in "")

 You can not use `[1|a|A|condition1])` (can not put regular expression in ) enither

 this piece of code can make user to input certain options untill input right, then bash
 do some actions correspondently

 ##2.
-Another appoach to relize if else sentence
+Another appoach to realize if else sentence

 ```
 [ -w $HOME/.bash_profile ] &&